-The second wave of the electric car in the 1990s was, however, extremely short lived as, by the end of the decade, auto-makers and oil companies had completely resisted the policies for sustainable energy sources and lobbied to weaken the policies altogether.
-The state of the electric cars remained indefinite.
+The second wave of the electric car in the 1990s was, however, extremely short-lived as, by the end of the decade, auto-makers and oil companies had completely resisted the policies for sustainable energy sources and lobbied to weaken the policies altogether.
+The state of electric cars remained indefinite.

 2003-Present: A New Era of the Electric Car Ushered by Tesla

 The hiatus of the Electric was short-lived as in 2003, Tesla Motors was launched.
 The first electric car by Tesla, however, wasn’t launched until 2008.
 This was the Tesla Roadster.

 Tesla has ushered in a new age of sustainable vehicles, backed by a market that is more interested in the environment and with the support of lawmakers as well who look to replace fossil fuels with renewable sources of energy.
 This trend of the general population’s interest in electric cars only seems to be growing and it seems other companies such as BMW, General Motors, and Ford, and following suit to the trend.

 The availability of electric cars to the general population has only helped grow this trend as, by the next few decades, countries such as the U.K., France, India, and China have pledged to stop sales of gasoline and diesel-powered vehicles as they look to sustainable living.